doritoes/ipdice.com/3_ECS.md

 2. Click **Create repository**

 ## Configure the AWS CLI
-1. Open a commmand line where will will use the AWS CLI
+1. Open a command line where we will use the AWS CLI
 2. Authenticate and provide your AWS access keys
     - `aws configure`
     - Copy the access key ID from the CSV file you downloaded